radshag/PhoneGap-Geofencing/README.md

 2. removeRegion - Clears an existing region from being monitored.
 3. getWatchedRegionIds - Returns a list of currently monitored region identifiers.

+## PLUGIN CODE EXAMPLE ##

+To add a new region to be monitored use the DGGeofencing addRegion function.
+The parameters are:
+1. fid - String - This is a unique identifier.
+2. radius - Integer - Specifies the radius in meters of the region.
+3. latitude - String - latitude of the region.
+4. longitude - String - latitude of the region.
+5. accuracy - TODO.

+Example:

+    var params = {"fid": location.id, "radius": 15, "latitude": location.lat, "longitude": location.lng, "accuracy": ""};
+	console.log(params);
+	DGGeofencing.addRegion(
+		params,
+		function(result) {
+			console.log("add success");
+      	},
+      	function(error) {
+	  		alert("failed to add region");
+      	}
+	);

 The MIT License

 Copyright (c) 2012 Dov Goldberg